Best privacy settings on Android

 Privacy changes to make on your Android device

 Google, advertising agencies, and so called data brokers are hungry for your data.
 In fact, they collect just about as much user data as possible.
-If you’re wondering how you can make your Android phone more private, the first step should be to opt out of Google’s ad personalization and turn off the history settings – this will reduce how much Google tracks you on the web and stop not all, but at least some of the annoying advertisements.
+If you’re wondering how you can make your Android phone more private, the first step should be to opt out of Google’s ad personalization and turn off the history settings – this will help minimize Google’s digital fingerprinting tracking, reduce how much Google tracks you on the web and reduce some of the annoying advertisements.

 Please note that the steps to change these settings may vary depending on the device and what software version you have.
 For the purpose of this article we used a Samsung Galaxy with Android version 14.